umyelab/LabGym/README.md

 Computes a range of motion and kinematics parameters for each behavior.
 The parameters include **count**, **duration**, and **latency** of behavioral incidents, as well as **speed**, **acceleration**, **distance traveled**, and the **intensity** and **vigor** of motions during the behaviors.
 These parameters are output in spreadsheets.

-Also provides visualization of analysis results, including annotated videos / images that visually mark each behavior event, temporal raster plots that show every behavior event of every individual overtime.
+Also provides visualization of analysis results, including annotated videos/images that visually mark each behavior event, temporal raster plots that show every behavior event of every individual overtime.

 ![alt text](https://github.com/yujiahu415/LabGym/blob/master/Examples/Quantify_behavior.jpg?raw=true)